Top 9 Non-monetary Incentives To Motivate And Retain Your Employees

 What are the benefits of non-monetary incentives?

 Various research shows that employees show greater enthusiasm and appreciation towards non-monetary incentives.
-A lunch with a manager, a trip to a hill station, or an extra day off is much more impactful than an extra amount of money, which they won’t even remember what they spent it on.
+A lunch with a manager, a trip to a hill station, or an extra day off is much more impactful than an extra amount of money.
+They won’t even remember what they spent it on.

-These kinds of incentives leave a better and greater impression on employees and make employees feel more recognized and engaged.
+These incentives leave a better and greater impression on employees and make employees feel more recognized and engaged.

 Besides, several cognitive psychology principles suggest that people perceive non-monetary incentives to be more valuable than the retail value of that award in cash.